 Control runoff volumes resulting from development within designated sub-watersheds through appropriate infiltration practices.

 Subd.
 3. Scope.
-No person shall develop any land for residential, commercial, industrial, or institutional uses without having provided stormwater management measures that control or manage runoff from such developments as provided in this Section.
+No person shall disturb any land for residential, commercial, industrial, or institutional uses without having provided stormwater management measures that control or manage runoff from such disturbances as provided in this Section.

 Section 12.02 Definitions.
 Unless specifically defined below, words or phrases used in this Section shall be interpreted so as to give them the same meaning as they have in common usage and to give this Section its most reasonable application.
 For the purpose of this Section, the words “must” and “shall” are mandatory and not permissive.
 All distances, unless otherwise specified, shall be measured horizontally.

-Applicant - Any person or group that applies for a building permit, subdivision approval, or a permit to allow land disturbing activities.
+Applicant - Any person or group that applies for a building permit, grading and filling permit, subdivision approval, or a Construction Stormwater Permit to allow land disturbing activities.
 Applicant also means that person's agents, employees, and others acting under this person's or group’s direction.
 The term “applicant” also refers to the permit holder or holders and the permit holder’s agents, employees, and others acting under this person's or group’s direction.

 Best Management Practice (BMP) - Best management practice is a technique or series of techniques which are proven to be effective in controlling runoff, erosion and sedimentation.